FrostyNick/FrostyNick/README.md

 - 🔭 I’m currently working on your parents.
 - 🌱 I’m currently learning how to sleep 0.1% better.
-- 👯 I’m looking to collaborate on the meaning of life.
+- 👯 I’m looking to collaborate on the meaning of nothing.
 - 🤔 I’m looking for help with gambling away all my money.
-- 💬 Ask me about nothing.
+- 💬 Ask me about the weather.
 - ⚡ Fun fact: I have no fun facts.
 They are all sad facts.
 -->